 It’s good to use because it’s soft enough not to damage the underlining material you’re trying to blast and it’s biodegradable.
 Sand causes chronic lung problems such as silicosis.

-With these natural materials being used in the workplace, what kind of precautions would you recommend to someone with a nut allergy?
+With these natural materials being used in the workplace, what kind of precautions against airborne reactions would you recommend to someone with a nut allergy?

 AHP: Somebody with a tree nut allergy should not go into a room where sandblasting with walnut shells was done.